Karen Mok: 1993–2004: Career beginnings and musical breakthrough

+2005–2014: International efforts

+In 2005, she started her international concert tours with the Extremely Karen Mok Show.
+She also assumed the role of creative director and producer in her concert tours.

-In 2013, she launched her first English album Somewhere I belong, an East-meets-West reinterpretation of jazz classics.
-The album is recorded in China with Asian musicians and adding the guzheng on several tracks.
+In 2013, she launched her English album Somewhere I belong, an East-meets-West reinterpretation of jazz classics.
+The album is recorded in China with East Asian musicians and adding the guzheng on several tracks.
 She showcased this album at Ronnie Scott's Jazz Club, London, on 30 May 2013.
 Mok said about the title of the album: “It’s about what I do, when I feel comfortable, that’s when I’m doing what I love most, that’s singing, that’s when I’m performing on stage, and just singing my heart out, sharing my emotions,” she said.
 “So that’s where I belong.”

-Mok has released numerous EPs and compilations and her music has been featured in more than 324 CD compilations.

-In 2018 she launched her own music label Mok-a-by-baby records in partnership with Sony Music.

-Concerts

-In 2000, she gave her debut solo concert The very Karen Mok show in Taipei in front of 20,000 spectators.
-In 2005, she started her international concert tours with the Extremely Karen Mok Show, followed by The Original Karen Mok Show (2009–2011) and the tour The Age of MOKnificence (2014/2015), with which she celebrated her 20th anniversary in show business.
-Starting from 2005, she also assumed the role of creative director and producer in her concert tours.

-Mok’s most recent concert tours are:
+The Age of Moknificence Tour (2014–2015) celebrated her 20th anniversary in show business.